-Reading School has a close and dedicated network of support for boys with special educational needs and disabilities.
-An SEND passport is written for each boy with such needs following an interview with them; this is updated on an annual basis and has input from teachers and parents.
+Reading School has a close and dedicated network of support for students with special educational needs and disabilities.
+An SEND Passport is written for each boy with such needs following a consultation with them; this is updated on an annual basis and has input from teachers and parents.
 The Passport is a profile of the student giving their strengths and development areas, and provides their teachers with tips on how best to support them.

 The SEND team have a regular programme of activities that go on all year round, at which all comers are welcome.
 Examples include:

-Sensory Circuits, which take place every Tuesday morning from 8.10 am in the gym, and are a good way to learn new skills and make friends.
-This either involves completing fun physical circuits or playing light hearted physical games to work on being part of a team.
+Sensory Circuits, which take place weekly in the gym, is a good way to learn new skills and make friends.
+This either involves completing fun physical circuits or playing light-hearted physical games to work on being part of a team.

 They are ideal for: